AdriMil/OfficeAssistant/README.md

 ### Notes
 - Differents pictures formats can be added at the same time.
-- Order of loaded pictures can be easily modify thanks Up and Down arrows.
+- Loaded pictures order can be easily modify thanks Up and Down arrows.
 - Loaded pictures can be delete one by one using the bottom Trash button.
-- Loaded pictures can be delete in 1 clic with Trash button.
+- Loaded pictures can be deleted in 1 clic with Trash button.
 - When your pictures are loaded and well ordered, you can create your pdf file by selecting "Convert" button.
     * You must add a title
     * And select the path where you want save the new pdf